arno-di-loreto/apihandyman.io/_posts/2020-02-03-api-toolbox-jq-and-openapi-part-2.md

 ## Managing modules locations

-<asciinema-player poster="npt:1:20" title="Managing JQ modules location" author="Arnaud Lauret"  rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-2/module-location.cast"></asciinema-player>
+{% include asciinema.html src="/code/api-toolbox-jq-and-openapi/part-2/module-location.cast" title="Managing JQ modules location" poster="npt:1:20" %}

 The following listings shows different ways of managing reusable modules location with JQ (see [modules](https://stedolan.github.io/jq/manual/#Modules) in the JQ's documentation for a complete description of what can be done).
 It starts by a a first command done inside the `jq-and-openapi` folder.